dongyangli-del/EEG_Image_decode/README.md

 ## Data availability
-The raw and preprocessed EEG dataset, the training and test images and the DNN feature maps are available on [OSF][osf].
-The ILSVRC-2012 validation and test images can be found on [ImageNet][imagenet].
+The raw and preprocessed EEG dataset, the training and test images and the DNN feature maps are available on [OSF][[osf](https://osf.io/3jk45/)].
+The ILSVRC-2012 validation and test images can be found on [[ImageNet](https://www.image-net.org/download.php)].
 To run the code, the data must be downloaded and placed into the following directories:

 - **Raw EEG data:** `../project_directory/eeg_dataset/raw_data/`.
 - **Preprocessed EEG data:** `../project_directory/eeg_dataset/preprocessed_data/`.